Accommodation for exchange students

 Most of Metropolia exchange students live in HOAS apartments.
 A limited number of furnished apartments has been reserved for the incoming exchange students.

 HOAS is an easy, safe and affordable option for exchange students.
-The tenancy agreements for exchange students are made for full semesters (see Academic Calendar), regardless of the length of your exchange.
+The tenancy agreements for exchange students are made for full semesters, regardless of the length of your exchange.
 The rent in all HOAS locations includes basic furniture, water, heating, electricity and Internet connection, as well as access to a laundry room and a sauna.
 All housing areas have shops, public transportation and other services nearby.

 The application periods for exchange student housing are:

 Please apply as soon as the application period starts!
-Because HOAS cannot accommodate all the students of the region, applying by the deadline does not guarantee that you will get a room.
-Offers will be sent to students via e-mail after Metropolia has confirmed the student exchange selections, so there is no risk of getting stuck with an apartment but not being accepted for exchange.
+HOAS cannot guarantee a room for all applicants, due to the large number of students.
+Offers will be sent to students via email after Metropolia has confirmed the student exchange selections, so there is no risk of getting stuck with an apartment but not being accepted for exchange.

-On the HOAS application form for exchange students, you need to select the correct campus of Metropolia; please see our campus list below.
-In the application, please choose "Student exchange" as your degree, and one of the campuses below as your faculty/location.
+On the HOAS application form choose "Student exchange" as your degree, and one of the campuses below as your faculty/location based on your field of study.

 HOAS will offer you the best available location in relation to your campus, but please be prepared to live further away from the campus since there are hundreds of students applying for the same locations.